-Safeguarding records are kept in accordance with GDPR law.
+Safeguarding records are kept in accordance with the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) law.
 Safeguarding records concerning a child requested by parents under a Subject Access Request may be refused should it be deemed that this put the child at further risk.